-Child custody is called conservatorship in Texas.
-Conservatorship includes various rights, including but not limited to the right to make important decisions for a child, receive information about the child’s welfare, have access to the child’s medical and educational records, and consent to medical treatment.
+In the state of Texas, child custody is referred to as “conservatorship”.
+Conservatorship includes various rights, including but not limited to the right to make important decisions for a child, receive information about the child’s welfare, have access to the child’s medical and educational records, as well as give consent to medical treatment.

-In a child custody case involving children, your children’s emotional, mental, and physical care needs to be protected during and after a divorce or conservatorship matter.
+In a child custody case, your child’s emotional, mental, and physical care needs to be protected both during and after divorce proceedings or conservatorship matters.
 Our lawyers at Mokolo Law Firm can help you fight to protect your child’s best interests.
-This could take the form of joint managing conservatorship if you and the other parent are prepared to co-parent your children, or sole managing conservatorship if it is in your children’s best interests to remain in your care alone.

 There are different forms of child custody that can be decided for you and your ex-partner:

 - Sole custody: one parent is the lone parent who can make decisions pertaining to the children.